U.S. Treasury Press Releases

 Select a year

-The Assistant Secretary of the Treasury speaks at the American Metal Market Seminar on the silver situation, including GSA silver sales.
+The Assistant Secretary of the Treasury speaks at the 1969 Mining Convention of the American Mining Congress, regarding the silver situation.

 Treasury reiterates intention to strike a silverless Eisenhower dollar, and not a 40% silver version.

 Proof and uncirculated sets create $6.5 million profit for Treasury.